DigitalQuarter/RHP-UI-EXAMPLE-COMPONENTS/README.md

 ## RHP-UI-EXAMPLE-COMPONENTS

-A simple list of components written in plain HTML and SCSS to assist with UI development.
+A simple list of components written in plain HTML and SCSS to assist with UI development for RHP web and mobile Apps.
+This is just a guide.
+Pick and choose what you need and convert to React in production.

 CSS/SCSS implements the BEM naming convention.